 Lethal Means Safety for a Client or Patient

-Clinicians have an opportunity to support a person in crisis if they can identify the crisis signs, work with the person to remove their access to lethal means, and get them the help they need.
+If you can identify the crisis signs, work with the person to remove their access to lethal means, and get them the help they need, you can help save the life of a person in distress.
 While most of these resources center around veterans, much of the guidance can be used when working with other populations.

 From the U.S. Department of Veterans Affairs, this video gives clinicians and community providers guidance on talking to veterans about the safe storage of lethal means, such as firearms and poisons.